 Kamel is the former founding dean of the school of business at the American University in Cairo.
 Before joining AUC, he was director of the Regional IT Institute (1992-2001).
 Prior to that, he managed the training department of the Cabinet of Egypt Information and Decision Support Center (1989-1992).

-Kamel holds a PhD in Information Systems from London School of Economics and Political Science (1994), an MBA (1990) and a BA in Business Administration (1987) and an MA in Islamic Art and Architecture (2013) from the American University in Cairo.
-His research and teaching interests include management of information technology, information technology transfer to developing nations, electronic business and decision support systems.
-His work is broadly published in IS and management journals.
-He is the editor of three books; E-Strategies for Technological Diffusion and Adoption: National ICT Approaches for Socioeconomic Development (2010), Electronic Business in Developing Countries: Challenges and Opportunities (2005) and Managing Globally with Information Technology (2003).
-He serves on the editorial and advisory board of a number of IS journals and he is the associate editor of the Journal of IT for Development and the Journal of Cases on Information Technology.
+Kamel holds a PhD in information systems from London School of Economics and Political Science, an MBA and a BA in business administration from the American University in Cairo.
+His research and teaching interests include management of information technology, information technology transfer to developing nations, organizational transformation, electronic business, decision support systems and entrepreneurship.
+His work is published in IS and management journals and books.
+He is the editor of three books; E-strategies for technological diffusion and adoption: national ICT approaches for socioeconomic development (2010), Electronic business in developing countries: challenges and opportunities (2005) and Managing globally with information technology (2003).
+He serves as the associate editor of the Journal of IT for Development and the Journal of Cases on Information Technology.